ApiLogicServer/Docs/docs/Database-Docker.md

 ## Create Your Own DB Image

-The API Logic Server project provides several [docker databases](../Database-Docker){:target="_blank" rel="noopener"}.
+The API Logic Server project provides several docker databasesas described above.
 A simple approach is to build on one of these, to add your own data, and to create your own database container for your team.
 This provides a valuable "common starting place" for test database structure and test data.

 &nbsp;